Runnable/docs/privacy/_posts/2017-01-15-what-permissions-does-runnable-need.md

 ---

-1. Get a users basic info.
+1. Get a user's basic info.
 2. Get a list of a user's organizations.
 3. Get a list of branches and commits from private repos from a particular organization.
 4. Add webhooks to repos.